tekumara/notes/docker-build.md

 See [Dockerfile reference](https://docs.docker.com/engine/reference/builder/) for the instructions that can be used in a Dockerfile.
 Each instruction creates one layer.

 Each instruction in a Dockerfile creates a layer, which is cached.
-A cached layer is used if the instruction or any context it refers to hasn't changed from when it was created.
-The files least likely to be changed should be in lower layers, while the files most likely to change should be added last.
+The cache for a layer is hit if the instruction or any context it refers to hasn't changed since it was created.
+If there's a miss it'll be rebuilt, along with all the later layers.
+By keeping files that change the least in earlier layers, and the files that change the most in later layers, you can maximise cache hits and decrease rebuild time.

 "If you have multiple Dockerfile steps that use different files from your context, COPY them individually, rather than all at once.
 This ensures that each step’s build cache is only invalidated (forcing the step to be re-run) if the specifically required files change" [ref](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/)